 On the other hand, Texas law allows judges to insert their discretion into your family court case without much problem.
 The state legislature wants judges to use their experiences when making decisions regarding your divorce or child custody case.
 If your claim reaches a judge, expect them to use the law and their personal experience to make decisions.
 Many people get upset about mothers supposedly getting the better end of the deal, while fathers are perceived to get the shorter end of the stick.

-As a family law attorneys, we hear about judges’ gossip and tendencies from other attorneys and other people in the family law community all the time.
-Certain judges have reputations about favoring one type of parent or another or having general dispositions against or for either men or women.
+As family law attorneys, we hear about judges’ gossip and tendencies from other attorneys and other people in the family law community all the time.
+Certain judges have reputations for favoring one type of parent or another or having general dispositions against or for either men or women.
 Again, I must emphasize that there is more gossip than actual intelligence about how particular judges rule.
 For the most part, judges are so busy and have so little time to review matters regarding your case; it wouldn’t surprise me if sex or gender didn’t even enter into their minds in many cases.

 Understanding the Role of Family Court Judges in Texas